Sonosus/KosmicSuperspreader/Docs/BUILD.md

-* Molex connectors probably won't fit in the jack headers.
-If you want you can use [these](https://www.taydaelectronics.com/connectors-sockets/pin-headers/40-pin-male-2-54-mm-single-row-pin-header-break-away-round-pin-gold-plated.html) and cut them down to size.
+* Molex connectors probably won't fit in the jack header pads on the board.
+Having said that I haven't tested them, so if they do work please report back and I will update this page.
+If you want you can use something like[these](https://www.taydaelectronics.com/connectors-sockets/pin-headers/40-pin-male-2-54-mm-single-row-pin-header-break-away-round-pin-gold-plated.html) with Dupont crimp connectors and cut them down to size.
 Personally I just solder wires directly to the holes on the PCB -  it makes no difference.
 * Before inserting the ICs, check you have the power connector on the right way round.
 Use a multimeter to check that you have the correct voltages on the correct pins of the IC sockets.

  Pin | Voltage